threefoldtech/tfchain/bridge/docs/observability.md

 - error: This value indicates that an error occurred during the operation of the bridge.

 - metric: This events describes a numeric measurement taken at given point in time.

+##### category filed
+The value of this represents the "big buckets" of event categories

+- availability
+- persistency
+- stellar_monitor
+- tfchain_monitor
+- transfer
+- mint
+- refund
+- withdraw
+- vault

 #### source object
 the source field set contains all fields which are included in the source object, it is common .